A little extra care

 There are very simple and effective tools in the Bereavement Counselling sessions which greatly help with this work.
 All proceeds at your pace, and you are given support and encouragement as you take one step at a time.

 Many people experience a great sense of release when they gain this deeper understanding.
 They may have been able to move towards a sense of forgiveness – towards themselves or the deceased person.
-This has a very powerful and liberating effect, so that the person can begin to move on with their life, and to become more content with increased inner strength.
+This has a very powerful and liberating effect, so that the person is freed to move on with their life.